-This white paper provides an introduction to the expanded capabilities of programming with ICC Multi-Process Element Calculator Elements using the XML representation of iccMAX profiles provided by iccFromXML tool in the ReflccMAX toolset.
+This white paper provides an introduction to calculator element script programming as well as using the expanded capabilities of programming with ICC Multi-Process Element Calculator Elements using the XML representation of iccMAX profiles provided by the iccFromXML tool in the ReflccMAX toolset.
 This white paper assumes familiarity with the iccMAX specification.